saeid-p/container-notes/README.md

 - [**`docker push`**](https://docs.docker.com/engine/reference/commandline/push) pushes an image to the registry from local machine.

 ## Images
-An image is an ordered collection of filesystem changes that form the basis of a container.
-The image doesn't have a state and is read-only.
-Much the time an image is based on another image, but with some customization.
-For example, when you create an new image for your application, you would base it on an existing image that already contains the .NET Core runtime.
-Because containers are created from images, images have a set of run parameters (such as a starting executable) that run when the container starts.
+* An image is an ordered collection of filesystem changes that form the basis of a container.
+* The image doesn't have a state and is read-only.
+* Most of the time, an image is based on another image, but with some customization.
+* Because containers are created from images, images have a set of run parameters (such as a starting executable) that run when the container starts.

 ### Image Commands
 - [**`docker images`**](https://docs.docker.com/engine/reference/commandline/images) shows all images.